nuuuwan/news_lk3_data/README.md

 *2024-04-07 07:54:00* · [`adaderanalk`](https://www.adaderana.lk/news/98484/one-person-killed-in-police-fire-during-clash-in-mawanella) · `en`

-A 53-year-old person was shot dead after police opened fire while attempting to settle a dispute among a group of persons at Padiyadora in Mawanella.
+A 53-year-old person was shot dead after police opened fire while attempting to resolve a dispute among a group of persons at Padiyadora in Mawanella.

 Two policemen have also been injured during the clash, according to police.

-◼️
+Mawanella Police had received a telephone call last night (06) pertaining to a dispute in the Padiyadora while a team of police personnel were dispatched to the location.

+However, one person involved in the dispute had allegedly attacked one of the policemen with a sharp object, prompting another police officer to fire into the air as a warning.

+However, the individual had then attempted to attack the other policeman as well and the latter had opened fire at that moment.

+The father of the individual who had carried out the attack was injured in the shooting while he had succumbed to injuries after being admitted to the Mawanella Hospital.

+The deceased is a 53-year-old resident of the area while police allege that he was a suspected criminal involved in drug rackets.

+...

 [Data](articles/d7929b81.json)